NTaravati/LP09-Minecraft/readme.md

 ## How to install Minecraft on Ubuntu v20.04?
-With this installer, you'll be able to install Minecraft server on Ubuntu v20.04.
-With a simple script, the status of your server will be checked every 12 minutes.
-If down, the server will automatically start your Minecraft server.
-This script is inspired by <a href="https://linuxize.com/post/how-to-install-minecraft-server-on-ubuntu-18-04/">linuxize.com</a>.
+With this installer, you'll be able to install Minecraft server on Ubuntu v20.04 without programming.
+A seed from the most popular worlds will be chosen to setup your game.
+With a simple monitor, the status of your server will be checked every 12 minutes.
+When down, the monitor will automatically start your Minecraft server again.
+This script is inspired by the tutorial provided at <a href="https://linuxize.com/post/how-to-install-minecraft-server-on-ubuntu-18-04/">linuxize.com</a>.
 Follow the commands below to initiate the setup.

 ````
 sudo su